owen-hunter1/soundcloud-for-vs-code/README.md

 <br>

 ### Features Coming Soon
- - Display the time left in the current track
  - View tracks in the queue
  - Reorder the queue
  - Search for entire playlists